• USA

 What is cross talk at a meeting?

-What is the difference between an open group and a closed meeting?
+What is the difference between a meeting with visitors and a meeting without visitors?

-The designation of open and closed meetings have to do with the level of anonymity the group has chosen.
+The designation of “with visitors” and “without visitors” meetings have to do with the level of anonymity the group has chosen.

-If you think you have issues with food and are interested in exploring OA, you are welcome at any meeting—open or closed.
+If you think you have issues with food and are interested in exploring OA, you are welcome at any meeting—with or without visitors.

-If you are interested in OA for another reason, like you are studying to be a nurse, doctor, or therapist, or are a concerned family member, we ask that you only attend open meetings.
+If you are interested in OA for another reason, like you are studying to be a nurse, doctor, or therapist, or are a concerned family member, we ask that you only attend meetings with visitors.

 What is the format of an OA meeting?